Addressing common concerns about artificial intelligence.

 What is AI automating in accounting?

 AI is a web of connected technologies that accountants can use to automate mundane tasks that are essential to day-to-day operations.
-In doing so, they’re positioned to have more time to dedicate to higher-level activities, such as nurturing client relationships.

-Robotic process automation (RPA), for example, is software technology that’s designed to act as a complement to processes performed by a human.
+Robotic process automation (RPA), for example, is software that’s designed to act as a complement to processes performed by a human.
 Robotic accounting is a form of RPA that relies on software “bots” to perform certain accounting tasks, such as:

 - Invoicing and account reconciliation